edunnett/WaterMyPlantsKotlin/README.md

 # WaterMyPlantsKotlin
 A Jetpack Compose example using new experimental animations.

 Do you want to use declarative UI like SwiftUI or Flutter, but even more readable and in Kotlin?
 Well now you can.
-That's what Jetpack Compose is.
+That's what Jetpack Compose is!

 With Accompanist-Navigation-Animation you can add navigation and box transitions easily.
-This project uses navigation transitions between the dashboard and splash screen, and Animated Visibility transitions to chane the dashboard content when you change the bottom menu item.
+This project uses navigation transitions between the dashboard and splash screen, and Animated Visibility transitions to change the dashboard content when you change the bottom menu item.

 # Video
  [video](https://github.com/edunnett/WaterMyPlantsKotlin/blob/main/screenshots/Screen%20Recording%202022-07-19%20at%2011.56.36%20AM.mov?raw=true)